airavata-courses/PixelSquad/README.md

 # PixelSquad: Project Overview
-User can login to the application host server and can upload the photos to cloud server and download the photos that are already uploaded.
-Photos are stored at the cloud server and account information is also stored in a database.
-User can provide access to other users to share the photos that are stored in the cloud.
+PixelSquad aims to provide users the ability to store their images in a cloud environment and be able to share their images with their friends and peers.
+With the use of several advanced technologies, metadata and the information present in the images are extracted and are then leveraged to enable searching based on this information.

 ## Napkin Diagram
 ![Napkin](docs/Napkin_Diagram.PNG)